 Small challenges like this would ensure that you can stay focused on the language and will give you something to bring to the lesson when you meet up in your language school again.

 5. Reading classic literature will not prepare you for communication in the country of your second language.

 Even in schools, most students learn about classic literature.
 This is apparently to deepen the knowledge and understanding of the language.
-If you are learning a second language, it’s better to keep up-to-date with the current affairs or latest blogs in that language.
+If you are learning a second language, say for example German through a German class in Berlin, it’s better to keep up-to-date with the current affairs or latest blogs in the German language.
 In this way, you can be sure that the language you are learning is modern and will be understood by your interlocutor when it comes to speaking in your country of choice.
 This is often one of the biggest mistakes you can make when learning a language, as you move to the country with an impressive chest of words, but a lot of them may be outdated.

 To sum up…

 Learning a language can really be a thrilling experience if you do it properly.
 Nowadays, you have access to so many great materials.
 Even the slightest bit of exposure to something as small as the news or a podcast will massively boost your basic skills.
 It may be easy to imagine that picking up a language by living in a country for a long time is the way forward, but that’s not often the case.
 In order to fully understand what you are saying and listening to, you need to focus on all aspects equally and invest some of your time into the process.